Integrative Pathways 43-2 Weaving Meaning

 Steven McAlpine, University of Maryland, Baltimore County

-Heidi Upton, St. John's College
+Heidi Upton, St. John's University

-Heather Van Uxem Lewis,
+Heather Van Uxem Lewis, Rutgers University

 Greetings, Integrative Pathways Readers.
 Recently, my colleagues Steven McAlpine, Heather Van Uxem Lewis and I (Heidi Upton) met to reminisce about an Arts and Humanities Section workshop we led at the AIS Annual Conference in Amsterdam, Netherlands back in 2019.
 It’s been a while since then, but our memories of the workshop and our time there are still very much alive.
 We’re sharing parts of that conversation about it with you here, bringing you back to that time along with us.